 One night at a gathering at our Youth Director’s house, we had a bonfire.
 Each of us took a stick, which was to represent out lives.
 We then threw them into the fire one by one to represent giving our lives to God for His service.

 I couldn’t stand it any longer and began crying, needing to know for sure I was God’s child.
 I prayed that night, making a commitment to follow Jesus and have never looked back.
+My faith has been tested at times, but God has always been faithful.

 Friends and Intercessory Prayer